MarcBrillault/feminin-pluriel/README.md

 # feminin-pluriel

-A script made to adapt french sentences gender and pluralization
+This script is made to adapt the grammar of a sentence in two random parts.

+## Installation

+_Via_ composer : `composer require embryo/feminin-pluriel`

+## Usage